-We navigated for at least one hour, neither east nor west, just plain out in the middle of the dark Mediterranean waters before us.
-Our hair blowing tangled in the black air and a distant look in our eyes, as the town lights behind us became few indistinct flickering pinholes, far far away.
+We navigated for at least an hour, neither east nor west, just plain out in the middle of the dark Mediterranean waters before us.
+Our hair blowing tangled in the black air and a distant look sank in our eyes, as the town lights behind us became few indistinct flickering pinholes, far far away.

 Once we reached the designated spot, the anchor splashed into the deep and engines were turned off, the only sound was that of the swaying water, its tiny waves lapping against the walls of the boat.
 The sky was incredibly starry and the salty breeze made my nostrils tickle.
 The stillness and quiet lasted only a brief moment.

 As the frenzy of preparation and excitement grew each minute, my mother and I sat nestled in a corner watching the angling miracle from a secure vantage point.
 With slow repetitive movements, the men began pulling up the fishing line from the crow's nest.
 It came up virtually empty.
 Only a dozen small silvery fish and a lot of seaweed caught in the mesh netting.
 The mood was not good.

-The first line came up empty… the second: nothing, as did the third.
-We began to worry that our feminine presence indeed impaired the expedition.
+The first line came up empty... the second: nothing, as did the third.
+We began to worry that our female presence indeed jinxed the expedition.
 The men were hissing and panting as they hauled up arm lengths of glistening nylon line.
 Their excitement, effort and expectations dulling as each bait came up prize-less.

 And then suddenly, the miracle happened.
 A single mute signal and the men alerted their senses.
-A different weight in the lifting was perceived and the word uttered was a serious, hushed “Ecco.”
+A different weight in the lifting was perceived and the word uttered was a serious, hushed "Ecco."
 As each dropper surfaced with a precious silvery wiggling creature hooked to it, the men grew more vocal.
 Their usually comprehensible Neapolitan dialect became an obscure mix of Arabic, Saracen and Testosterone in loud manly exclamations we failed to understand.
-Wet, chilled and slippery calloused hands chaffed by the wind and cut by the nylon line heaved up disproportionate weights.
-Scales and gills glistening in the moonlight below us, we sat in awe.
+Wet, chilled and slippery calloused hands, chaffed by the wind and cut by the nylon line, heaved up disproportionate weights.
+Scales and bloodshot gills glistening in the moonlight below us, we sat in awe.